 - 2.5 The Broads Authority will not set a minimum site size or number of dwellings as: historically the majority of sites that have come forward are small in size and number of dwellings, typically up to five dwellings; the Broads' OAN is relatively low and small sites will make a significant contribution to meet this; and, a large proportion of the Authority's area is within sites identified in paragraph 2.7 below as areas which should be excluded from assessment.
 Setting a threshold may therefore result in insufficient sites coming forward to meet need. - 2.6 This threshold does not apply to sites with planning permission for development.
-The contribution from these sites, regardless of size, will be counted towards the land availability of the local planning authority area (or other defined cross-boundary area where a larger area is used for the purposes of calculating a five year land supply). - 2.7 All sites (apart from sites with planning permission) will be subject to a desktop review.
+The contribution from these sites, regardless of size, will be counted towards the land availability of the local planning authority area (or other defined cross-boundary area where a larger area is used for the purposes of calculating a five year land supply). - 2.7 All sites (apart from sites with planning permission) will be subject to an initial desktop review.
 The desktop review will check constraints and designations affecting sites.
-At this stage it may be necessary to exclude some sites from the assessments as the development of the site would clearly contravene national planning policy and legislation.
-Sites will be excluded from further assessment where they are: - within Special Areas of Conservation (SAC), Special Protection Areas (SPA) and Ramsar sites (including potential SPAs, possible SACs, and proposed Ramsar sites) or within Sites of Special Scientific Interest, National Nature Reserves and Ancient Woodland.
-European legislation and/or the National Planning Policy Framework prohibit development affecting these sites and development within the designation is likely to result in direct loss; - within Flood Zone 3b3; - within the area of Scheduled Ancient Monuments; - on Statutory Allotments, and/or - within Locally Designated Green Spaces, including Designated Village Greens and Common Land.
+At this stage it may be necessary to exclude some sites from the assessments as the development of the site would clearly contravene national planning policy and/or legislation.
+The national PPG makes it clear that a site's exclusion from the HELAA process during the desktop review will only occur where no feasible development potential can be demonstrated due to the presence of overwhelming constraints for the foreseeable future.
+Sites which are only partially affected may still be considered depending on the extent and impact of the associated constraint.
+In these cases the Council may reduce the size of the site to be considered for its developability.
+This does not mean that excluded HELAA sites cannot go forward and be considered as part of a more detailed site allocation assessment in any emerging Local Plan and be subject to Sustainability Appraisal and other sources of evidence.
+Sites will be automatically excluded from further capacity assessment in this HELAA where they are: - within Special Areas of Conservation (SAC), Special Protection Areas (SPA) and Ramsar sites (including potential SPAs, possible SACs, and proposed Ramsar sites) or within Sites of Special Scientific Interest, National Nature Reserves and Ancient Woodland.
+European legislation and/or the National Planning Policy Framework prohibit development affecting these sites and development within the designation is likely to result in direct loss;

+- within Flood Zone 3b3;

+- within the area of Scheduled Ancient Monuments or Ancient woodlands ;

+- on Statutory Allotments, and/or

+- within Locally Designated Green Spaces, including Designated Village Greens and Common Land;

+- at risk from coastal erosion.